-Libya govt says it conducted air strikes in west
+Libya govt says it conducted air strikes in western areas

-Libya's Government of National Unity says it has conducted air strikes against smuggling networks, with blasts hitting a western city that is home to armed factions that have backed a rival administration.
+TRIPOLI (Reuters) - Libya's Government of National Unity (GNU) said it had conducted air strikes against smuggling networks on Thursday, with blasts hitting a western city that is home to armed factions that have backed a rival administration.

 While the Tripoli-based government has no known air power of its own, allied Turkish military forces have previously deployed drones in western Libya.

 The GNU said "our national air force" had targeted what it called criminal gangs involved in trafficking fuel, drugs and people in western coastal areas.

 Libya has had little stability since the 2011 NATO-backed uprising against Muammar Gaddafi and it split in 2014 between rival eastern and western factions though there has been no major warfare since a 2020 ceasefire.

 The GNU was created through a U.N.-backed process in 2021 to unify Libya's divided institutions and oversee an election planned for that year.

 However, the vote was never held amid disputes over the rules and the eastern-based parliament said the GNU's term had expired and appointed an alternative government.